gitrdm/gokando/VERIFIED_EXAMPLES.md

-# Documentation Examples Verification Summary
+# GoKando - Documentation Examples Verification Summary

 ## Overview

-All code examples in the best-practices documentation files have been verified to be working, accurate, and follow Go best practices.
+All code examples in the GoKando best-practices documentation files have been verified to be working, accurate, and follow Go best practices.

 ## Files Updated